ADI-Academy/EnvironmentSetup/README.md

 ```shell
 ($ACADEMY) $
 ```
 This indicates that you're in the `$ACADEMY` virtualenv.
+Make sure the name of your folder is in parenthesis in front of your command to indicate that the virtualenv is activated.

 5. We will install our first package in our new virutalenv.
 ```shell